 - Master of Science in Health Sciences in the field of clinical and translational research

-- Master of Science in Health Sciences in the field of emergency medical services leadership
+- Master of Science in Health Sciences in the field of correctional health administration

-- Master of Science in Health Sciences in the field of medical laboratory science
+- Master of Science in Health Sciences in the field of laboratory medicine

 - Master of Science in Health Sciences in the field of molecular diagnostic science